Aiven-Open/klaw-docs/docs/notifications/email-notification.md

 | Password changed           | to        |          |                |               |               |       |

 :::tip
-'All Approvals' are Users assigned the permission APPROVE_ALL_REQUESTS_TEAMS.
+'All Approvals' are users assigned the permission APPROVE_ALL_REQUESTS_TEAMS.
 This permission allows users to approve any topic, schema, ACL, or connector request from any team.